ACR-blog/ACR-blog.github.io/solving-water-sort.md

-Given I am unfamiliar with image processing my first idea was to check on object detection and from my initial reading that required building a cascade classifier.
+Given I am unfamiliar with image processing my first idea was to check on object detection and from my reading  I understood that required building a cascade classifier.

 Before that I tried working with cv2's findContours functionality first and that seemed to be the easier and simple approach.